Gasoline & Oils

 of lubrication.
 The

-brand of outboard, the motors were designed to use ball bearings for the main
+brand of outboard, most of the motors were designed to use ball bearings for the main

 bearings and needle roller bearings for the rods.
 That is when the newer 50